-Now that the craziness of the first round deadlines is behind you, we wanted to make an important point clear:
+Now that the craziness of the first round deadlines is pretty much behind you (and some decisions may have already hit you hard), we wanted to make an important point clear:

 All school decisions are independent events.

 It matters most to remember this once decisions start coming out and people start getting rejected.

 Just because one school rejects you does not mean you’re doomed for all of them to do so.

 (Well, that’s true if you’ve done your homework and submitted a strong application to each of the schools.
 If all your apps are crap then please don’t expect any of them to work out differently.)

 Assuming you are a) qualified, and b) presented well and c) did your research to show the school why they’re a fit (not mandatory at all schools, but high priority at most) — then just remember that each school has its own idiosyncrasies and priorities and will be screening your candidacy through at least a slightly different lens.

 Typically, if someone makes it into Stanford, they’re also highly likely to get into Harvard.
 Or at least Wharton.